-One common issue that affects more amplifiers, including Kicker is protection mode.
-Every now and then, your amp may go into protection mode for a variety of reasons.
+One common issue that affects more amplifiers, including Kicker, is protection mode.
+Now and then, your amp may go into protection mode for a variety of reasons.

 In this guide, we provide step-by-step instructions on how to quickly troubleshoot and get your Kicker amp out of protection mode.

 To get your Kicker amplifier out of protection mode, unplug the amplifier and keep it off for a few minutes.
 While off, the internal memory will reset itself and get the amplifier out of protection mode.
 If you turn on the amplifier and it remains in protection mode, then check the manual or contact the manufacturer.

 Before we continue, if your amp only goes into protection mode when the volume is turned up, check out this article.